rgomez31UAQ/M5PORKCHOP_Pwnagotchi-Cardputer/README.md

 ----[ 7.1 - Color Themes

     Your piglet isn't locked to pink.
 Cycle through themes with ; and . on the Theme setting.
-10 options, from tactical to absurd:
+12 flavors, from tactical to absurd:

         +------------+--------------------------------------------+
         | Theme      | Vibe                                       |